BennoKrojer/reasoning-over-facts/README.md

     --random SET_TRUE_IF_DATA_SHOULD_BE_EVALUATED_ON_RANDOM_FACTS

 where
- - `relation` is usually chosen from the above list of covered rules, e.g. "symmetry"
+ - `relation` is usually chosen from the above list of covered rules, e.g. "symmetry"; but you can come up with your own names as well
  - `DATA_DIR` When creating a dataset, you will have to specify a name.
 This name is then needed here.

 Optional parameters:
 - `anti` tells the script to look for a json with the answers.
-Only include if the data has anti-rule relations.
+Only include this if the data has anti-rule relations.
 - `random` tells the script to look for a json with the answers.
 Only include if the rule has relations with random facts.
 - `numb_correct_answers` indicates how many correct answers a given query of the form "subject relation [MASK] has.
 This influences our metric for evaluation accuracy.
 - `epochs`: number of epochs.
 Default is 2000